 - What is the food like in Greece?

 - What are top tips for a successful internship?

 - I'm ready!
 How can I start planning my internship abroad?

 Where in Greece can I intern?

 A diverse range of internships in Greece are located in Athens and Thessaloniki.
-The Aegean Marine Science & Island Conservation internship is located in Lipsi.
-The Viticulture & Agriculture internships are located near Chania, Crete.
+The Aegean Marine Science & Island Conservation internship is located in Samos, a Greek island, located in the eastern Aegean Sea.

 “I chose this Engineering internship based out of Thessaloniki, Greece on the basis that I have a passion for innovation, design and problem solving.
 This was my first time traveling alone and it allowed me to mature so much!” - Gabriel Grays, Engineering internship in Thessaloniki, Greece